microsoft/azure_arc/azure_arc_servers_jumpstart/docs/policies_mma.md

 * Create Azure Service Principal (SP)

-    To connect a VM or Server to Azure Arc, Azure Service Principal assigned with the "Contributor" role is required.
-To create it, login to your Azure account run the following command:
+    To connect a VM or bare-metal server to Azure Arc, Azure Service Principal assigned with the "Contributor" role is required.
+To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

     ```bash
     az login